horrible-gh/LogAssist/README.md

 - log_level: The log level to set (debug, info, warning, or error).
 Default is 'debug'.
 - dir_name: The directory name to use for log files.
 Default is './log'.
 - file_name: The file name to use for logging.
 Default is None, which will create a file named "Logger.log".
-- is_log_remove: Whether to remove the existing log file on initialization.
+- prev_log_remove: Whether to remove the existing log file on initialization.
 Default is False.
 - out_console: Whether to output log messages to the console.
 Default is True.
 - out_file: Whether to output log messages to a file.
 Default is True.